 Christopher Jackson, M.S., RPA will be directing all of the project.
-Therefore, Mr. Jackson will oversee not only the analysis of the artifacts, but also of the human skeletal remains, as well as the status and of any floral and faunal analysis.
+Therefore, Mr. Jackson will oversee not only the analysis of the artifacts, but also of the human skeletal remains if any are found, as well as the status and of any floral and faunal analysis.